Virus prompts late shows to drop audiences, ‘Survivor’ delay

-LOS ANGELES - The ripple effect of the new coronavirus on the entertainment industry reached late-night television and far beyond to the series “Survivor” in Fiji.
+LOS ANGELES - The ripple effect of the new coronavirus on the entertainment industry reached late-night and daytime television, a TV fan festival and far beyond to the series “Survivor” in Fiji.

+Nickelodeon's annual Kids’ Choice Awards, set for March 22 in Los Angeles, also is affected.
+It will be postponed for the “safety and well-being” of all involved with the show, the channel said Wednesday.

 “The Tonight Show” and other late-night talk shows in New York announced Wednesday they will tape without audiences, while CBS said that production on the next season of “Survivor” was being postponed.